bosky2001/f1tenth_mppi/mppi/README.md

 Before diving into the code, let's first understand the MPPI algorithm and its components:

-### Model Predictive Control (MPC)
+### What is Model Predictive Control (MPC)?
-- MPC is an advanced control technique that uses a system model to predict the future behavior of the system and optimize the control inputs over a receding horizon.
+Model Predictive Control (MPC) is an advanced control technique that uses a system model to predict the future behavior of the system and optimize the control inputs over a receding horizon.

+### What is Path Integral Control?
-- MPPI is a variant of MPC that uses a sampling-based approach to approximate the optimal control sequence.
+Path Integral Control is a stochastic optimal control technique that uses sampling to compute the optimal control input distribution.
+MPPI borrows the concept of weighting sampled control sequences based on their associated costs or rewards.

-### Model Predictive Path Integral
+### How does MPPI work?
-- MPPI is a variant of MPC that uses a sampling-based approach to approximate the optimal control sequence
+MPPI is a variant of MPC that uses a sampling-based approach to approximate the optimal control sequence.

-- MPPI generates candidate control sequences, evaluates their associated costs or rewards, and then computes the optimal control sequence by weighting the sampled sequences based on their returns (sum of rewards).
+1. **Sampling and Weighting**:
+The key idea in MPPI is to use sampling to efficiently approximate the optimal control sequence.
+MPPI generates a set of K candidate control sequences by sampling random variations (noise) around a nominal control sequence.
+For each candidate sequence, a trajectory is simulated, and the associated cost-to-go (sum of state-dependent costs and control costs) is evaluated.

+3. **Optimal Control Update**:
+  The candidate control sequences are weighted based on their associated costs, using the exponential transformation of the cost (similar to the Path Integral Control framework).
+The optimal control sequence is then computed as a weighted average of the candidate control sequences, where the weights are proportional to the exponential of the negative cost-to-go.

+4. **Model Predictive Control (MPC) Setting**:
+  MPPI operates in a Model Predictive Control (MPC) setting, where the optimal control sequence is constantly optimized in the background, and only the first control action is executed.
+After executing the first control action, the process is repeated with the new state and a shifted control sequence horizon.

+5. **Parallel Implementation on GPU**:
+  To enable real-time sampling of thousands of trajectories, which is necessary for good performance, MPPI leverages parallel computing on Graphics Processing Units (GPUs).
+The candidate trajectory simulations are performed in parallel using vectorization techniques.

+6. **Cost Function Design**:
+   MPPI can handle non-smooth cost functions, such as impulse costs for hitting obstacles, which are difficult for traditional gradient-based optimization methods.
+This is because MPPI does not rely on derivatives of the cost function; it only requires evaluating the cost-to-go for each sampled trajectory.

+By combining the Path Integral Control framework with sampling, GPU parallelization, MPPI can effectively optimize control sequences for non-linear systems with non-smooth cost functions.

 ## Code Walkthrough